 Climate change threat to education becomes prominent in Kogi State, North-Central Nigeria.
-Frequent floods as a result of rising sea level caused by climate has destroyed many schools and denied a huge number of persons access to education.
+Frequent floods as a result of rising sea levels caused by climate have destroyed many schools and denied a huge number of persons access to education.

 According to official figures from the Kogi State Emergency Management Agency (SEMA), over 1,380 schools and about 5,550 children were affected by flooding caused by climate change in 2022.